Willis Island: Current infrastructure

 Accommodation facilities caters for four permanent staff and up to 10 visiting personnel.

 Meteorological equipment includes a defined equipment enclosure and a 7 m radar tower plus dome.
 Other equipment includes a desalination plant and enviro-cycle sewage treatment plant.
 Power generation comprises a hybrid system of a diesel generator combined with a wind generator and solar power.
 Rainwater harvesting has not been implemented due to the high level of marine bird life and guano deposits.

 Recreation

 The station has a recreation room which includes amenities such as a pool table, darts and table tennis, along with an outside sporting area and a home gym.
 There are also opportunities for recreational fishing.

 A substantial library caters for all tastes.
 Two satellite television systems enable reception of Australian Channel 10 and the ABC, and free-to-air transmissions from countries such as Malaysia and Indonesia.
 Programming includes the American television channels CNN and MTV and an extensive video library completes the passive entertainment options.

 Occasional amateur radio operations occur in the Willis islets.
 Under DXCC rules Willis is considered to be a separate "entity" (equivalent to country) for award credit.
 A major DX-pedition visited for several weeks in October 2008 (VK9DWX).
 Another operated here in November 2015 (VK9WA).
 Amateur radio operator VK4WXW/VU2WXW "Sands" operated as VK9WX on Willis from Oct 2022 to April 2023.
+He operated again from there in 2026.